Report Launch: State of Digital Rights and Internet Governance

 Upon these realities, the Privacy symposium 2020 targeted 60 participants drawn from government, civil society, academia and professionals to engage in public discourse to sensitize and create awareness about the risks that lie within the weak Data Protection and Privacy laws and the effects on human rights.

-The event will be streamed live on our Facebook page and YouTube.
+The event was streamed live on our Facebook page and YouTube.

 Privacy Symposium 2019